Pupmos/ansible-docker-swarm-service/README.md

 # Pupmos/ansible-docker-swarm-service

-An Ansible playbook for deploying services on a Docker Swarm cluster.
+An Ansible playbook for Docker Swarm services.

 ## Prerequisites